AlexanderVera/bowling/BowlingScoreDrawer/src/main/resources/README.md

 The bowlingScore.jar must be nearest to the 'lib' folder

-### Break down into end to end tests
+### Test examples

 The automatic unit test contemplates this scenarios:
-	- Nice case.
+	- Happy path.
 The file with format and content ideal.
 	- Incomplete game case.
 At least one of the player doesn't finished the game.
 	- Empty file case.
 The file to test is empty
 	- Extra shoots case.
 At least one player has a extra bonus shoots.
 	- 4 players case.
 A game with four player
 	- No file game.
-Invalid or nonexistent file as input
+Invalid or non existent file as input
 	- All strike case.
 A game with a player with all strike shoots.
 	- All fail case.
 A game with a player who fail all his shoots

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With